Grand Theft Auto VI: Setting and characters

-Development and release
+Development

-Rockstar Games began preliminary work on Grand Theft Auto VI in 2014 after Grand Theft Auto Vs release, with early development starting in 2018 following Red Dead Redemption 2.
+Rockstar Games began preliminary work on Grand Theft Auto VI in 2014 after Grand Theft Auto Vs release, with early development starting in late 2018 following Red Dead Redemption 2.
 Principal production began in 2020, code-named Project Americas.
-Jason Schreier reported the game was "a moderately sized release" that would expand over time to avoid its predecessors' developer crunch, and that it would feature two Bonnie and Clyde–inspired protagonists, including a Latina, and "a significant online mode" akin to Grand Theft Auto Online.
-He claimed the developers were cautiously subverting the series's trend of joking about marginalised groups.
-In 2018, The Know reported that the game would be set primarily in Vice City and partly in South America, and in 2021, Tom Henderson claimed its map could evolve akin to Fortnite.
+Rockstar's worldwide development teams more than doubled since Red Dead Redemption 2s release.
+They avoided their standard crunch practices and making jokes about marginalised groups in the way prior games did.
 The game is expected to use the Rockstar Advanced Game Engine.
 It is the first main Grand Theft Auto game since the 1997 original (and the first overall since 2004's Advance) not to be written by Dan Houser, who left Rockstar in 2020.